ci4rail/docs/docs/_includes/content/io4edge/canl2/detailed-description.md

     }

 ```
 If you want a high send throughput, it is important *not* to call `SendFrames` with only a single frame.
-If you do so, overhead of the transmission to the io4edge will reduce your send bandwith.
+If you do so, overhead of the transmission to the io4edge will reduce your send bandwidth.

 The maximum number of frames you can send with one batch is `31`.